OriginChain

 F read-modify-write 215 165 225 252 0

-Headline: workload B (the most common mid-tier shape) sustains 321 ops/sec at p99 158 ms over the wire.
+Headline: workload B (the most common mid-configuration shape) sustains 321 ops/sec at p99 158 ms over the wire.
 Workload D (read- latest with inserts) is the fastest at 338 ops/sec.
 Workload C's p99 tail is the network's, not the engine's - in-region drivers see sub-50ms across the board.

 reproduce: python benchmarks/ycsb/run.py --record-count 20000 --op-count 10000 --workloads C,B,A,D,F